Mystery2099/VoxLib/README.md

 - **Combine** shapes using operator overloading (`+`) and conditional assembly
 - **Transform** shapes with rotation and flipping utilities
 - **Simplify** your block collision and outline code
-- **Optimize** performance with shape caching and simplification utilities
+- **Optimize** performance with high-performance caching (using Caffeine) and shape simplification utilities
 - **Debug** shapes with visualization tools

 ## Getting Started